 Viewing Platforms and Areas

-There are viewing platforms in the main venues.
-The platforms are stewarded during performance times and you and your guests will need an Accessibility wristband in order to gain access to the platform.
-You can apply for these wristbands using the accessibility application form.
+There are viewing platforms at the main stages.
+The platforms are stewarded during performance times and you and your guests will need an Accessibility Wristband in order to gain access to the platform.
+You can apply for these wristbands using the Accessibility Application Form.
+Up to two friends can have accompanier wristbands to go onto the viewing platforms with you and your PA, if they are not too busy.

-All other venues with live performances have viewing areas.
+Venues with live performances have viewing areas.
 Some also have signed access routes – further details are available at the ACA hub.

 You can queue jump into venues using your accessibility wristband.